PiotrSwietek/MC-Guys/Portfolios/Piotr Swietek/portfolio.md

 chosen: SPI, I2C, zigbee

+# KNX Course

+In this class whe had to go through the KNX course and do the test to get the KNX certificate.

 # Phillips Hue

 In this exercise we had to set up a Phillips Hue Lamp and controll it through MQTT commands or NodeRED.
+[Protocol](https://github.com/PiotrSwietek/MC-Guys/blob/master/Protocol/Protocol.md#philips-hue-lamps)

 I had a lot of trouble setting up the Phillips bridge but after some time we managed to get it working.
 The Problem was that the bridge hat no internet access.
 I figured out how to set it up correctly: I had to connect everything before the pi did bootup and then it worked.